dawidskowron/cdv_ajax-vs-nodejs-chat/README.md

-# cdv_ajax-vs-nodejs-chat
+## cdv_ ajax vs. Node.js - chat application
-Simple chat differences between ajax and nodejs
+Simple chat differences between ajax and nodejs.
+The project was written for pass the subject in Collegium Da Vinci University.

+## Used technologies
+- AdminLTE
+- jQuery
+- PHP
+- MySQL
+- Node.js